Uganda Trip Guide

 Budget

-The Ugandan Shilling is an open currency so you will be able to buy these at home before you arrive.
-It is advisable to also travel with some US Dollars, as these are widely accepted and can be easily exchanged.
+The Ugandan Shilling is a closed currency so you will not be able to buy these at home before you arrive.
+It is advisable to travel with US Dollars, as these are widely accepted and can be easily exchanged.
 It is very important that US bills be new (no more than 10 years old), crisp and untorn.
 If you need to take out more local currency whilst in Entebbe then we can take you to an ATM or bank.
 If you are relying on a credit or debit card for emergency funds, make sure you tell your card issuer that you will be using it abroad, or you may find that it won't work when you really need it.

 Please Note that not all hotels can accept card payments so you may need to use an ATM to access funds.